Maui Travel Guide

 For an easy to moderate hike on Maui with a waterfall at the end of it, the Twin Falls Hike near the town of Haiku is what you want.
 With a trail distance of under two miles and an average completion time of under an hour, the hike isn’t one that takes a lot of time to finish so you can fit it in no matter what your plans are for the day.
 There are, at times, a food truck parked at the trailhead for a bite before or after your trek to one of Maui’s most popular waterfalls.

 One of Maui’s most exclusive areas, Wailea Beach features calm waters lapping at crescent bays and is safe for swimming, snorkeling and a great spot for watching the sunset.
 It’s also home to some of the most high-end resorts on the island like the Four Seasons.
-All the beaches on Maui are public so you can enjoy a day at the beach then pop into one of the resorts for a bite to eat or a sunset cocktail with friends and family.
+All the beaches on Maui are public.
+That means you can enjoy a day at the beach then pop into one of the resorts for a bite to eat or a sunset cocktail with friends and family.
 Wailea Beach is also surrounded by some of Maui’s best golf courses for those who want to hit the links on their vacation.

 Maui Tropical Plantation